EnzymeAD/Enzyme.jl/docs/src/index.md

 The Enzyme binary dependencies will be installed automatically via Julia's binary artifact system.

-The Enzyme.jl API revolves around the function [`autodiff`](@ref), see its documentation for details and a usage example.
-Also see [Implementing pullbacks](@ref) on how to use Enzyme.jl to implement back-propagation for functions with non-scalar results.
+The Enzyme.jl API revolves around the function [`autodiff`](@ref).
 For some common operations, Enzyme additionally wraps [`autodiff`](@ref) in several convenience functions; e.g., [`gradient`](@ref) and [`jacobian`](@ref).

+The tutorial below covers the basic usage of these functions.
+For a complete overview of Enzyme's functionality, see the [API](@ref) documentation.
+Also see [Implementing pullbacks](@ref) on how to implement back-propagation for functions with non-scalar results.

 ## Getting started